ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 $ curl -d "Hello Ballerina" -X POST localhost:9090
 ```

-You see a 'Hello Ballerina!' response.

-You have now posted on Twitter using the Docker hosted service.
+You have now posted a tweet using the Docker hosted service.

 ## Push your Package to Ballerina Central